FES offers a variety of scholarship programs, as outlined below.

 Every year, FES supports foreign applicants who already study or do their doctor’s degree in Germany.
 Up to 40 students from Africa, Asia, Latin America and Eastern Europe can be admitted to the scholarship programme every year.
 Therefore, FES can also support Chinese applicants who are already studying, or doing their postgraduate studies, in Germany at the time of application.

-For more detailed information on the FES scholarship programme, including eligibility criteria, benefits and how to apply for a scholarship, please refer to the website of FES Head Office or contact the FES China (info[at]fes-shanghai.org or info[at]fes-beijing.org).
+For more detailed information on the FES scholarship programme, including eligibility criteria, benefits and how to apply for a scholarship, please refer to the website of FES Head Office (currently only in German) or contact the FES China (info[at]fes-shanghai.org or info[at]fes-beijing.org).

 Scholarships for Global Labour University (GLU)

 GLU Master Programmes are particularly designed for activists of the trade union movement and labour-related civil society organizations.

 The Global Labour University is supported by the International Labour Organisation (ILO), the Hans-Boeckler-Stiftung (HBS), the Friedrich-Ebert-Stiftung (FES) and the Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung (BMZ).